haarisyahya/RoboRace/README.md

 # RoboRace

+**This program runs successfully on the NetBeans IDE, please have that in order for this game to run successfully!**

 _**The Game**_

 The factory hall is a 2-dimensional grid of spaces in which every space can only be occupied by one robot at a time.
 The game is played in rounds until the first robot reaches the dedicated goal.
 Each player (1-4) controls a robot that has a position on the board and a direction it is facing.
 At the beginning of the game each robot is in its dedicated starting position.
 Each round of the game consists of four individual actions: